 More sophisticated payment plan scripts can create different plans depending on the duration of the class, the amount of the fee, whether the class is VET or not and any other criteria.

 When a student is on a payment plan, you may wish to enable the default system script 'send payment plan reminder' so the debtor is automatically emailed a reminder 7 days before their payment is due a link to make the payment via the skillsOnCourse portal.
-You can enable this from the top menu by going to File → Preferences → Scripts, then double click on the script 'send payment plan reminder', click on the checkbox 'Enabled' in the top right side of the window, then Save.
+You can enable this from the top menu by going to Automation > Scripts, then double click on the script 'send payment plan reminder', click on the checkbox 'Enabled' in the top right side of the window, then Save.

 This default reminder will also send overdue notices to any debtor who has an invoice (on a payment plan or otherwise) where the payment is overdue.

-This script will trigger the email template 'Payment reminder' which can be edited by going to File → Preferences → Email Templates, then double click on the email template 'Payment reminder'.
+This script will trigger the email template 'Payment reminder' which can be edited by going to Email Templates (type Email Templates into the Find Anything search in the main Dashboard), then double click on the email template 'Payment reminder'.